EthanOphir/Website-project/README.md

-# structure-exercise
+# website project

-We're learning HTML.
+We're making a website for the Death Star Hotel.